Meet our people

 Click to hear from Josh Meikle, a previous summer clerk and now Solicitor in our Property team in Wellington.

-Click to hear from Vijay Chand, a law clerk in our Banking and Financial Services team in our Wellington Office.
+Click to hear from Vijay Chand, a previous summer clerk and now Solicitor in our Banking and Financial Services team in our Wellington Office.

 Click to hear from Jessie Kang, a previous summer clerk, and currently a solicitor in our Construction and Infrastructure team.